Washington County: Saturday early voting

 FAYETTEVILLE, Ark.
-(KNWA) — We’re 3 days away from Super Tuesday and local candidates making a final push with only one more day of early voting left.
+(KFTA) — We’re 3 days away from Super Tuesday and local candidates making a final push with only one more day of early voting left.

 Since the doors opened this Saturday morning, people have been in and out of the courthouse.